 Check it out:

-According to the statement, the problem happened on the 7th at 2:43 pm and lasted until 6 pm (Japan time).
-Eventually, this happened due to human error by the publisher itself, which left users' personal data exposed to other people.
+According to the statement, the issue occurred on the 7th at 2:43 PM and lasted until 6 PM (Japan time).
+It was likely due to human error on the publisher's part, leaving users' personal data exposed to others.

-In other words, some users had improper access to other customers' information such as email address, gender, date of birth, bonus coins, coin balance, purchases and subscriptions.
-However, the publisher claims that at least user passwords were not leaked during this issue.
+In other words, some users had unauthorized access to other customers' information, such as email addresses, gender, date of birth, bonus coins, coin balances, purchases, and subscriptions.
+However, the publisher claims that at least users' passwords were not leaked during this issue.

 “We sincerely apologize for the inconvenience and concern caused to our customers.

-In the editorial department, we will increase information security awareness among all employees and work to prevent recurrence by ensuring proper work.”
+In the editorial department, we will raise awareness of information security among all employees and work to prevent recurrence by ensuring proper work.”

-Therefore, the company apologized to the affected users and informed that there were no unauthorized charges or misuse of their coins on the website.
-Furthermore, the statement also claims that affected customers will receive 500 coins as a reward.
+Therefore, the company apologized to affected users and stated that there were no unauthorized charges or misuse of their coins on the site.
+Furthermore, the statement also states that affected customers will receive 500 coins as compensation.

-Finally, do you usually follow the online releases of Shonen Jump+ manga here in Brazil?
+Finally, do you regularly follow Shonen Jump+ manga releases online here in Brazil?
 Leave your comment below!

 Source: Crunchyroll